leonjalfon1/prometheus-stack-monitoring/LAB-05-ALERTMANAGER.md

     networks:
      - "monitoring"
 ```
-- (The "alertmanager_data" volume section):
+- And add the alertmanager volume to the volumes sections at the end of the file:
 ```
 volumes:
   prometheus_data:
   grafana_data:
   alertmanager_data:
 ```
-- Deploy node_exporter using docker compose by run
+- Deploy alertmanager using docker compose by run

 ```
 cd ~/monitoring-lab